heymarkwetzel/ux-portfolio/projects/acme-financial.md

 - Allow easy collaboration with a Financial Advisor.
 - Seamlessly integrate into Acme's existing customer portal.
 - Remain accessible to all age groups and all technical ability.
-- Be welcoming in an industry known for being intimidating and difficult to understand.
+- Be welcoming in an industry known for being intimidating and difficult.

 ---